 These are just recommendations and ideas about how to tackle acoustic issues in hospitality that should be taken as reference.
 Finding the ideal positioning depends on several factors, including room type, the activity of the space, and existing furniture.

 There are no one-size-fits-all solutions in that matter, so measures should be taken in advance to achieve that desired well-balanced dinner space, bar or hotel lobby.

 Now, you have an extensive menu to balance sound in restaurants, reception areas and hotel lobbies.
 Then, you can experience the power of good acoustics first-hand.

-Behind each Michelin-starred restaurant, there is an enchanting and interesting story.
-Join us inside one of Milan's historic restaurants and contemporary hotspots Il Luogo di Aimo e Nadia, to learn more about how good acoustics plays a crucial role in obtaining that pleasant atmosphere visitors expect.
+Behind each Michelin-starred restaurant, there is an enchanting and compelling story.
+Join us inside one of Milan's historic restaurants and contemporary hotspots, Il Luogo di Aimo e Nadia, to learn more about how perfect acoustics plays a crucial role in obtaining that pleasant atmosphere visitors expect.